 Dance students enjoy opportunities to perform in 10-12 productions each year and frequently collaborate with students in Iowa's music and theatre arts programs to present operas and theatrical performances coordinated by the Iowa Division of Performing Arts.

-Faculty members in the Department of Dance include accomplished performers and nationally recognized professionals.
-Guest residencies bring additional choreographers and dance artists to campus for instruction through workshops and lectures.
+Faculty members in the Department of Dance include accomplished performers and internationally recognized professionals.
+Guest residencies bring outstanding artists in the field to campus for instruction through workshops and lectures.

-Admission to the dance major or minor is selective, and requires an audition.
-Many beginning through intermediate technique courses in ballet, jazz, modern, tap, Afro-Cuban, Brazilian Carnival, improvisation, and yoga are open to students who are not dance majors.
+Admission to the dance major or minor is selective and requires an audition.
+Non-dance majors are eligible to take courses in ballet, jazz, modern, tap, Afro-Cuban, Brazilian Carnival, improvisation, and yoga.

 Iowa offers a Bachelor of Arts (BA) and a Bachelor of Fine Arts (BFA) degree in dance.